Table of Contents

 For purposes of relevance, we will focus on Long Term Care Medicaid, which is sometimes called Institutional Medicaid, implying that the program will only cover the cost of nursing home care.
 While Virginia’s state Medicaid plan will cover the cost of nursing home care and limited personal care, the state also offers Medicaid waivers, which provide home and community based services to avoid or delay nursing home placement.

-As of 2107, Virginia has three relevant waivers for the elderly.
+As of 2018, Virginia has two relevant waivers for the elderly.
 Make note, unlike the state Medicaid plan, Medicaid waivers have enrollment limits.
 This means that being eligible for services does not guarantee enrollment into the program.
-Once a program has reached its enrollment cap, there will be a waitlist for services.
+Once a program has reached its participant enrollment cap, there will be a waitlist for services.

-1) The Alzheimer's Assisted Living Waiver (AAL) provides individuals with dementia, Alzheimer's or other related conditions daily care assistance in assisted living communities.
+1) The Alzheimer's Assisted Living Waiver (AAL) provides individuals with dementia, such as Alzheimer's or other related conditions, daily care assistance in assisted living communities.
 Services provided include help with bathing and grooming, medication management, housekeeping, and preparation of meals.
+Please note, this waiver expires in June of 2018, and it has been confirmed it will not be renewed.

 Virginia has two relevant state assistance programs for elderly residents: Adult Services (AS) and Auxiliary Grant (AG).